frePPLe/frepple/doc/user-guide/model-reference/distribution-orders.rst

 start date       DateTime          The date when the distribution order is leaving the origin location. end date         DateTime          The date of the distribution order delivery.
 Demands          demand            | The demand(s) (and quantity) pegged to the distribution order.
+This is a generated field.
+Inventory Status Number            | The Inventory Status is a calculated field that highlights the urgency of the purchase order.
+                                   | The cells have a background color that can be green, orange or red.
+Sorting
+                                   | the distribution orders using the Inventory Status column (red ones first) allows the planner to
+                                   | immediately focus on the distribution orders that should be treated first.
-This is a generated field. criticality      number            | The criticality is a read-only field, calculated by the planning engine.
+criticality      number            | The criticality is a read-only field, calculated by the planning engine.
                                    | It represents an indication of the slack time in the usage of the distribution order.
                                    | A criticality of 0 indicates that the distribution order is on the critical path of one or more demands.